SkafteNicki/dtu_mlops/s5_continuous_integration/github_actions.md

     to understand everything, but at least get a feeling of what a workflow file should look like.

 3. We have provided a workflow file called `tests.yaml` that should run your tests for you.
 Place this file in the `.github/workflows/` folder.
-The workflow file consists of three steps
+The workflow file consists of three steps:

     * First, a Python environment is initiated (in this case Python 3.8)

-    * Next all dependencies required to run the test are installed
+    * Next, all dependencies required to run the test are installed

     * Finally, `pytest` is called and our tests will be run